Kathy Widin, President: e-mail or 651) 338-3651

 Roger Miller, Programs: e-mail or (651) 275-0526

 Our St. Croix Oak Savanna Chapter was formed in 2003 and sponsors monthly programs by enthusiasts and experts on native plants and natural landscapes.
-Meetings are normally free and open to the public.
-Special events may include a registration fee to help cover costs.
-Cold weather (indoor) meetings are held on the second Thursday of the month at the the FamilyMeans Building, 1875 Northwestern Ave. in Stillwater.
+Meetings are free and open to the public.
+Indoor meetings are held on the third Tuesday of the month at the the FamilyMeans Building, 1875 Northwestern Ave. in Stillwater.
 Socializing begins at 6:30 pm with our speaker at 7 pm.
-Warm weather garden tours and field trips are typically held Thursday evenings and Saturday mornings.
+Warm weather garden tours and field trips are typically held Tuesday evenings and Saturday or Sunday mornings.
 See our Chapter Calendar below for details.
 We welcome all levels of plant and gardening enthusiast.
-Join us to learn more about Minnesota and Wisconsin native plants and how they can enhance our outdoor spaces.
+Join us to learn more about Minnesota and Wisconsin native plants and how they enhance our outdoor spaces.

 FamilyMeans Building, 1875 Northwestern Ave., Stillwater Click for a Map